MinaProtocol/mina/src/app/website/posts/scans.markdown

 2. Minimize transaction latency

 It’s important to minimize transaction latency to enter our SNARK to keep the low RAM requirements on proposer nodes, nodes that propose new transitions during Proof of Stake.^[The more we sacrifice latency the longer proposer nodes have to keep around full copies of the state before just relying on the small SNARK itself].
-SNARKing a transaction is not the same as *knowing* a transaction has been processed, so this is certainly less important for us than throughput.
+SNARKing a transaction is not the same as *knowing* a transaction has been processed, so this is certainly less important for us than&nbsp;throughput.

 3. Minimize size of state